 HOUSE OF CURSES

-When it comes to making cool, hard rock songs with strong riffs and catchy lyrics, House of Curses has been blessed.
+When it comes to making compelling Alt Rock, featuring strong riffs and catchy lyrics, House of Curses has been blessed.

 By Kreig Marks, July 2020

 House of Curses is a six piece hard rock metal band from Decatur, Alabama.
 With influences such as the Deftones, Sevendust and In Flames, House of Curses have taken the country out of Alabama and are ready to pave the landscape with some hard hitting Rock n Roll.
 On this day I caught up with Josh Thompson, Guitarist and Vocalist and all around good guy to talk about the band's present and future plans.

 KM: Josh, what’s going on with House of Curses.
 I know that the band is going through a minor transition right now with some new players.
 Tell us about that.